wagtail/wagtail/docs/reference/contrib/modeladmin/primer.rst

 ``ModelAdmin.button_helper_class``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the ``modeladmin.helpers.button.PageButtonHelper`` class is used when your model extends ``wagtailcore.models.Page``, otherwise ``modeladmin.helpers.button.ButtonHelper`` is used.

-If you wish to add or change buttons for your model's IndexView, you'll need to create  your own button helper class, by sub-classing ``ButtonHelper`` or (if your  model extend's Wagtail's ``Page`` model) ``PageButtonHelper``, and make any neccessary additions/overrides.
+If you wish to add or change buttons for your model's IndexView, you'll need to create  your own button helper class, by sub-classing ``ButtonHelper`` or (if your  model extend's Wagtail's ``Page`` model) ``PageButtonHelper``, and make any necessary additions/overrides.
 Once defined, you set the ``button_helper_class`` attribute on your ``ModelAdmin`` class to use your custom class instead of the default, like so: